Weep not for me though I am gone i nto that gentle night.

 I didn't get much time w/ Winston.
 Barely a year before he was sick & gone...but thank you for giving me such a fabulous dog to love.

 With the heaviest of hearts, we wanted to share that our beloved Mabel crossed to the Rainbow Bridge on January 10th, 2018.
 Although Mabel wasn't a rescue, she has been part of the AZBTR family from the very beginning, and attended the very first AZBTR picnic...and has been attending throughout her life.
 She was the boss of all that she surveyed and raised her adopted siblings with an iron paw.
 Throughout her life she worked tirelessly in ensuring her pack was brought up properly and obeyed all of her rules.
 She experienced the good times and the sad, watching 4 of her adopted pack pass to the rainbow bridge.
 He latest project puppy is Billie Lou who she has recently shown the ropes, and we suppose she felt her training was complete.
 Mabel worked hard and has earned her rest.
 Her task on this earth is complete and she was called home.
-Mabel was sweet as honey and tough as nails, but the 2 strokes and her failing heart was just too much for her petite little body.
+Mabel was sweet as honey and tough as nails, but the 2 strokes in 3 days and her failing heart was just too much for her petite little body.
 We will forever miss her shrill bark that would meet us at the door or her warm licks that would calm us before bedtime.
 Our hearts are broken beyond repair and we will miss her to no end.
 Sleep well baby.

 Gregg G. (Mabels Grampy)